SunnySuite/Sunny.jl/docs/src/structure-factor.md

 The calculation may be configured in a number of ways; see the [`dynamical_correlations`](@ref) documentation for a list of all keywords.

 ### Estimating an instantaneous ("static") structure factor: ``𝒮(𝐤)``

-Sunny provides two methods for calculating instantaneous, or static, structure
+Sunny provides two methods for calculating instantaneous structure factors
-factors: $𝒮^{αβ}(𝐤)$.
+$𝒮(𝐤)$.
 The first involves calculating spatial spin-spin correlations at single time slices.
-The second involves calculating a dynamic structure factor first and integrating out the $ω$ information.
+The second involves calculating a dynamic structure factor first and then integrating over $ω$.
 The advantage of the latter approach is that it enables application of an $ω$-dependent classical-to-quantum rescaling of structure factor intensities, a method that should be preferred whenever comparing results to experimental data or spin wave calculations.
 A disadvantage of this approach is that it is computationally more expensive.
 There are also many cases when it is not straightforward to calculate a meaningful dynamics, as when working with Ising spins.
 In this section we will discuss how to calculate instantaneous structure factors from static spin configurations.
 Information about calculating instantaneous data from a dynamical correlations can be found in the following section.

 The basic usage for the instantaneous case is very similar to the dynamic case, except one calls [`instant_correlations`](@ref) instead of